Comparisons of two-stage models for flood mitigation of electrical substations: Literature Review

-As such, we adopt an approach based not on reliability principles but rather on risk and resilience principles.
-There are a variety of definitions for these terms in the literature.
-One of the most popular definitions of resilience comes from a 2012 report by the National Research Council \citep{NRC2012}: ``Resilience is the ability to prepare and plan for, absorb, recover from, and more successfully adapt to adverse events.''
+To overcome these limitations, we adopt an approach based on risk and resilience principles.
+From a 2012 report by the National Research Council \citep{NRC2012}, ``resilience is the ability to prepare and plan for, absorb, recover from, and more successfully adapt to adverse events.''
 More nuanced aspects of risk and resilience are debated.
 For example, risk and resilience as defined in \citet{Linkov2019} are respectively threat-dependent and threat-agnostic.
-However, in \citet{Logan2022}, resilience is defined as being system- and context-specific and inherently integrated with risk such that the two are only reasonably assessed together.
-We adopt the latter perspective in our work and develop our model according to the conceptual framework in \citet{Watson2014} that proposes resilience metrics be formed with consideration of three key factors: the threat, the likelihood, and the consequences.
-We incorporate a notion of risk through a risk measure.
-Namely, we employ as risk measures the expectation operator associated with stochastic programming (SP) \citep{Birge2011} and the maximum operator associated with robust optimization (RO) \citep{BenTal2009}.
-We capture the threat and likelihoods by considering a sample distribution of representative hurricane flooding scenarios.
-Consequences in each scenario are a function of the flooding realization and preparedness decisions, and they are determined by an optimal power flow (OPF) model that captures the post-disaster, pre-recovery system state.
+However, in \citet{Logan2022}, resilience is defined as being system- and context-specific and inherently integrated with risk.
+We adopt the latter perspective and develop our model according to the conceptual framework in \citet{Watson2014} that proposes resilience metrics be formed with consideration of three factors: the threat, the likelihood, and the consequences.
+In our models, we capture the threat and likelihoods by considering a sample of representative hurricane flooding scenarios.
+Consequences are captured by an optimal power flow (OPF) model that is a function of both the flooding realization and preparedness decisions.
+To capture risk, we employ as risk measures the expectation operator associated with stochastic programming (SP) \citep{Birge2011} and the maximum operator associated with robust optimization (RO) \citep{BenTal2009}.